 Second sight is an eyesight improvement that can happen in the early stages of cataract development.
 Some people notice their vision improves without corrective lenses.

 This temporary improvement occurs when the eye lens hardens before cataract forms.
 These structural changes affect the focusing ability of your eyes the same way prescription lenses do.

 Unfortunately, second sight is only temporary.
 Once the cataract grows denser, the overall vision worsens.

 Second sight can occur in the pre-cataract stages of people with farsightedness or perfect vision.
 These people might experience improved near vision or distance vision.

 Unfortunately, second sight doesn’t apply to nearsightedness (myopia).
 Nearsighted people usually find that their vision gets worse with pre-cataract changes.

 Here are the most common eye problems associated with older age and their treatment options.

-Presbyopia means losing the ability to see up close.
+Presbyopia causes poor near vision, which involves objects closer than two feet.
 This process begins in your forties and continues until the mid-sixties.

 Presbyopia occurs when the natural lens starts to stiffen in our aging eyes.
 At this point, the ciliary muscles can no longer change the shape of the lens easily.
 As a result, your eyes have a hard time focusing at near.